-With constant news of data leaks and account hacks, cybersecurity has become an essential aspect of the technology field.
-If you are completely new to information technology, you might consider pursuing an associate degree program in cybersecurity.
-An associate degree can help you gain the basic skills you need to break into the field.
+With constant news of data leaks and account hacks, cyber security has become an essential aspect of the technology field.
+If you are completely new to information technology, you might want to consider pursuing a cyber security associate degree program.
+Doing so can help you gain the basic skills you need to break into the field.

-In a time when true job security is tough to come by, careers in cybersecurity are relatively secure.
-According to Cyber Defense Magazine, 31 percent of organizations have dealt with a cyber attack of some kind.
+At a time when true job security is tough to come by, careers in cyber security are relatively secure.
+According to Cyber Defense Magazine, 31 percent of organizations have dealt with a cyberattack of some kind.
 With the amount of viruses, phishing scams, and malware out there, that statistic isn’t surprising.
 On top of that, it typically takes six months for a company to detect that they have experienced a data breach.

 What Is an Associate Degree?

 An associate degree is the most basic and shortest college degree a student can pursue.
 Programs typically last two years if taken full time and require an average of 60 credits.
 These may cover hours earned from the completion of general education courses.

 For instance, while an Associate of Arts degree requires more liberal arts or general distribution requirements, an Associate of Science focuses on the sciences.